elafallik/stat-analysis-project/README.md

 # stat-analysis-project
-Final project for "52311 MODERN STATISTICAL DATA ANALYSIS" cource at the Hebrew University of Jerusalem
+Final project for "52311 MODERN STATISTICAL DATA ANALYSIS" course at the Hebrew University of Jerusalem

-Uses code for subspace clustering [1,2]
+Uses code for subspace clustering [1,2].

 ## References